 Game preparation & follow up

 - Prepare and distribute to all parents a scoring roster.
 It is a requirement of this club that each player provides a person who can take their turn on the score bench at matches.
 Ensure that you advise the parents/helpers who are unable to score on their rostered day to arrange a swap with another parent/helper.
 It is generally not the role of the Team Manager to score as they will be supporting the players during the game.
 It is often useful to include the names of the parents and a contact number on this roster.
-We will also conduct STOP’ (score table personnel) training from time to time as a Club.
-Watch the website for details.

 - Ensure that all players are in the correct playing uniform.
 The blue playing top is worn in all regular home matches.
 The red top is to be worn in any away matches against Southern and Forestville.
 If two Norwood teams are playing each other the first named team will wear blue, and the other red.
 All players are to present a professional image when representing the club, and non Norwood gear is not to be worn to matches.